diggsweden/haskell-digg-oidc/README.md

 # Haskell OpenID Connect client

-This is an OpenID client library and a server side testbed written in haskell.
+This is an OpenID Connect client library (Digg.OIDC) and a server side testbed (example directory) written in haskell.
 This is an ongoing project and by no means complete in support of the related standards.

-It keeps the session store server side and supports memory storage, redis/valkey storage and postgreSQL storage and a session cleanup of old sessions.
+The library keeps a session store that is located server side and supports three different implementations; memory storage, redis/valkey storage and postgreSQL storage.
+It also has an implementation for cleaning up sessions based on age.

-It contains the following routes:
+The server side testbed contains the following routes:

 |Method|Route|Description|
 |------|-----|-----------|